ConorJurewicz/ConorJurewicz/README.md

 - 👋 Hi, I’m @ConorJurewicz
-- 🌱 I’m currently learning data structures and pytorch
+- 🌱 I’m currently learning social network analysis and automata theory
-- 📫 To contact me, email me @ conorhjurewicz@gmail.com
+- 📫 To contact me, email me @ conorjur@udel.edu

 <!---
 ConorJurewicz/ConorJurewicz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.